-Online registration will close Wednesday, September 20, 2023, at 12 midnight EST or as soon as the event is full.
+Online registration will close Wednesday, September 20, 2023, at 12:00 pm EST or as soon as the event is full.
 Claim your spot as soon as possible - we typically sell out every year!

 Participants ages 12 and under who would like to sign up for the 1 mile or 3 mile swims are required to obtain a letter from their personal accredited coach (USA Swimming, ASCA, etc) verifying the swimmer is capable of swimming the chosen distance in open water.
 Submit the form here.

 All swimmers and volunteers must complete the waiver found here.
 Please read, sign and bring it with you to the event.

 Every swimmer must wear the official SAA colored cap given to them at registration for their designated event.
 The caps are color coded based on the swim distance.
 You may not switch caps for a different color, for safety purposes.